-4For related work on firms see Luttmer (2007).
+4. For related work on firms, see Luttmer (2007).

-We need to discuss the closely related work of Eeckhout (2004) in some detail.
-He made a compelling case that the use of MSAs truncates out low population areas and he suggested the use of the Census place as a way to see what is happening at the bottom tail of the distribution.
-Eeckhout found that the distribution of places is log normal rather than Zipf.
-This is interesting.
-However, we are even more worried about the use of Census Places to define geographic boundaries than we are about the use of MSAs.
-The first thing to be said is that only 74 percent of the 2000 population actually lives in what the Census calls a place; the rest are in unincorporated areas.
-Next consider Table 1.
-To construct it, we take a list of all Census places from the 2000 Census (Eeckhout's data) and tabulate all those places with population five or below.
-We see two places made it in the Census file with exactly one resident (including Lost Springs, Wyoming), and two places with population equal to two, including Hove Mobile Park City, North Dakota.
-Of course it is arbitrary that Lost Springs with its one resident is considered a place, while some farmhouse in an unincorporated area with a family of five living in it is not a place of five people.
-Whether or not a location is counted as a place depends upon legal particulars that are not likely to be of interest in our analysis of city size distributions.
-These concerns arise at the top of the size distribution St. Paul and Minneapolis in the Twin Cities are adjacent to each other and are different Census places since they have never merged; Manhattan and Brooklyn are part of the same Census place (New York City) because they merged in the nineteenth century.
-Our six-by-six square analysis pulls in all of the land in the continental United States and treats it in a uniform way: the one resident of Hove Mobile Park City is on equal footing with a bachelor farmer in an unincorporated area, New York City is treated the same way as the Twin Cities.
+Next, consider table 3.1.
+To construct it, we take a list of all census places from the 2000 Census (Eeckhout's data) and tabulate all those places with population five or less.
+Two places in the census file have exactly one resident (including Lost Springs, Wyoming), and two places have population equal to two, including Hove Mobile Park City, North Dakota.
+The arbitrary decision that Lost Springs with its one resident is considered a place, while a farmhouse in an unincorporated area with a family of five living in it is not a place of five people is dependent on legal particulars that are not likely to be of interest in our analysis of city size distributions.
+These concerns arise at the top of the size distribution as well.
+Saint Paul and Minneapolis in the Twin Cities are adjacent to each other and are different census places, since they have never merged.
+Manhattan and Brooklyn are part of the same census place (New York City), because they merged in the nineteenth century.
+Our six-by-six-square analysis pulls in all of the land in the continental United States and treats it in a uniform way: the one resident of Hove Mobile Park City is on equal footing with a bachelor farmer in an unincorporated area, and New York City is treated the same way as the Twin Cities.